perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 6 - Web Application Security.md

 ![550](https://i.imgur.com/jMtIc1F.png)

-7. In Burp, change body of HTTP request so `secQuestion1` and `secQuestion2` will always be true
+7. In Burp, change body of HTTP request so `secQuestion0` and `secQuestion1` will always be true
 8. Set **Intercept is off** in Burp.
 Modified HTTP request sent to WebGoat
 9. Check if answer is correct in Firefox browser